pravega/pravega/README.md

 If you need a dedicated token to use in your repository (and GitHub Actions) please reach out to us.

-As alternative option you can use JitPack (https://jitpack.io/#pravega/pravega) to get pre-release artifacts
+As alternative option you can use JitPack (https://jitpack.io/#pravega/pravega) to get pre-release artifacts.

 ## Quick Start